ant-research/Drift/readme.md

 ```

 ## Data Format
+**To help you get started quickly, math and code datasets are already provided in the `data/` directory.**

 Training data should be placed in the `data/` directory as JSON files.
 The framework supports **math** (`MATH500`, `GSM8K`), **code** (`MBPP`, `HumanEval`), and **planning** (`sudoku`, `countdown`) tasks, and is easily extensible to custom tasks.